-This guide is specific to 2004-2006 model year Toyota Tundra V8 engines but can also serve as a general guide to how to change spark plugs in most vehicles.
+This guide is specific to 2004-2006 model year Toyota Tundra V8 engines, but it can also serve as a general guide to how to change spark plugs in most vehicles.
 The tips, tricks, and pitfalls to avoid apply to just about any vehicle.
-I've tried to make this as basic as possible so that someone who has never changed spark plugs can use it as a guide.
+I've tried to make this as basic as possible, so that someone who has never changed spark plugs can use it as a guide.

 Service Interval And Plugs